 Mark’s an airline pilot with an MFA from Fairfield University, contributing editor for Airways magazine, and former managing editor for Mason’s Road literary journal.
 His work has also appeared in 4’33”, Aerospace Testing Int’l, AOPA Flight Training, BMW Owners News, Connecticut newspapers, Epiphany, ERAU EaglesNEST, Graze, LIFT, MilSpeak Memo, Port Cities Review, Rogue, So…Stories of Life, The Stoneslide Corrective, The Story Shack, TARPA Topics, Under the Sun, and Write This.
-Mark was raised a Yankee, spent many years as a midwesterner, and currently lives in Texas.
+Mark was raised a Connecticut Yankee, spent many years as a Missouri Midwesterner, spent a stint in Texas, and currently lives in Southwest Florida.

 A few words from Mark:

 My memoir opens with this photo of a wand-waving signalman steering a plane into its parking spot.
 I sewed it with yarn on canvas at age 4 ½.
 Six days after my high school graduation, I began an aviation degree program at Embry-Riddle Aeronautical University.
 I was only seventeen, and I craved flying.
 The story of how I made it into the cockpits of TWA’s commercial jets, only to learn my fiancée Susanne was killed (along with all 230 passengers and crew) onboard TWA Flight 800 when it blew up off the coast of Long Island, is my story that I share in 13,760 Feet—My Personal Hole in the Sky.